-School starts daily at 7:45 a.m. and ends at 2:45 p.m. (see www.veritasprepacademy.org for half day bell schedules).
+School starts daily at 7:45 a.m. and ends at 2:45 p.m. and on Wednesdays, school ends at 2:00 p.m. (see www.veritasprepacademy.org for half day bell schedules).
 For safety reasons, students should not arrive on campus earlier than 7:15 a.m. nor stay later than 3:15 p.m., unless they are attending an organized, adult-supervised program associated with the school.